-- Long hair must be tied back. - Short hair must be appropriate for an office workplace. - Hair must be naturally coloured, and not dyed or highlighted in unnatural colours. - False nails and eyelashes are not permitted. - Whilst we generally do not allow makeup we have always permitted subtle, natural makeup, provided essentially that we cannot tell it is being worn.
+- Long hair must be tied back. - Short hair must be appropriate for an office workplace. - Hair must be naturally coloured, and not dyed or highlighted in unnatural colours. - False nails and eyelashes are not permitted. - Earrings one studded earing only - Whilst we generally do not allow makeup we have always permitted subtle, natural makeup, provided essentially that we cannot tell it is being worn.
 For example we understand that sometimes students may want to wear a little concealer from time to time.
-We do not permit painted nails. - Please note that we have had a number of complaints from parents regarding the length of some students' skirts.
-Skirts are to be worn to the knee. - As the uniform guidelines highlight, shoes should be black leather, not trainers, and socks are to be black. - Outdoor coats are not permitted to be worn during the school day as they completely cover the uniform.
-The exception is for the uniform coats which are available.
+We do not permit painted nails. - Skirts should be no shorter than 2-3 inches above the knee. - As the uniform guidelines highlight, shoes should be black leather, not trainers, and socks are to be black.
+No boots are to be worn. - Outdoor coats are not permitted to be worn during the school day as they completely cover the uniform.
+Any coats worn to and from school, break times and lunch times must be dark in colour (black/navy) Myddelton Coats are available to purchase from the school shop.